k1nd0ne/VolWeb/README.md

 Contact me at k1nd0ne@mail.com for any questions regarding this tool.

 # Wiki 📚
-The full documentation can be found here : https://k1nd0ne.github.io
+The full documentation will be available soon.

 # Next Release goals 📋
-- Celery Task timeout in case of corrupted memory dump
 - Visual confirmation of what to not look (legit process highlight integration)
 - Recode MalConfScan for volatility3
-- RipRaw integration for linux analysis.
+- ISF Database.

 # Global goals 📋
 - Add missing modules to the windows memory analysis.